New Zealand – Clinical Trial Regulatory Process

 Clinical Trial Statistics in New Zealand

-A total of 1,895 trials has been registered in New Zealand with 492 Ongoing Trials
+A total of 2,398 clinical trials have been registered in New Zealand with 298 ongoing trials

-The major therapeutic area in which most studies were registered are
+The major therapeutic areas in which most studies were registered are

 Do you need support to conduct your clinical trials in New Zealand?

-Discuss with Credevo about your needs for clinical research that could be fulfilled in New Zealand.
-Know more from our experts.
-Shoot your questions to us.
+Engage with Credevo to discuss your clinical research needs that can be fulfilled in New Zealand.
+Learn more from our experts, and feel free to direct your questions to us.